Famous Bad People: Rahab (Joshua 2)

 God uses unlikely people – people that you and I wouldn’t choose – and he prepares them in ways that we couldn’t expect to play important roles in his plan.
 If I were one of the spies, I would probably be thinking, “Wait a minute – isn’t this a prostitute speaking?”
 Rahab talks as if God has already conquered the entire land.
 She makes an amazing confession of faith – “The LORD your God is the supreme God of the heavens above and the earth below.”
 Whenever I think that God couldn’t use somebody like me, it’s good to remember that God can do amazing things in the heart of the most unlikely person.
 God can work with people that you and I wouldn’t even choose.

-Have you ever wondered why Jesus looked at people like prostitutes and tax collectors – people that were called the worst kind of sinners, people who were far from the kingdom of God – and say that they would enter the Kingdom before the Pharisees, the religious leaders of thee day, who were presumably closer to the Kingdom?
+Have you ever wondered why Jesus looked at people like prostitutes and tax collectors – people that were called the worst kind of sinners, people who were far from the kingdom of God – and said that they would enter the Kingdom before the Pharisees, the religious leaders of the day, who were presumably closer to the Kingdom?

-It’s because Jesus measures people differently than us.
+Jesus measures people differently than we do.
 We measure people on their current position – what they’ve done, how they behave.
 Jesus measures people on their direction – their movement and direction.
-That’s why God could use an enemy prostitute.
+That's why God can use an enemy prostitute.
 That didn’t count as much as the fact that she was willing to take a risk of faith and set her direction toward the true God.
 Your current obedience counts much more than your past failures.

 A woman came to a church.
 She actively practiced Wicca; she always wore black; her body was heavily pierced.
 Normally, we would look at someone like that and say that she couldn’t be reached, that she couldn’t be used by God – just as we would have looked at Rahab.
 One of our interns at that church looked at her and said, “You know, she wouldn’t be hanging around here at all except that God is at work in her life.
 And I believe that the trajectory of her life, even though she is far away, is in motion towards the center.”
 Since then, she’s continued to move closer to the center – closer to Jesus.